JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-android-layout.md

 | main  | src/main/AndroidManifest.xml  | src/<b>android</b>Main/AndroidManifest.xml  |
 | debug | src/debug/AndroidManifest.xml | src/<b>android</b>Debug/AndroidManifest.xml |

-## Check the relation between Android and common tests
+## Check the relationship between Android and common tests

-The new Android source set layout changes the relation between Android-instrumented tests (renamed to `androidInstrumentedTest` in the new layout) and common tests.
+The new Android source set layout changes the relationship between Android-instrumented tests (renamed to `androidInstrumentedTest` in the new layout) and common tests.

-Previously, there was a default `dependsOn` relation between `androidAndroidTest` and `commonTest`.
+Previously, the `dependsOn` relationship between `androidAndroidTest` and `commonTest` was the default.
 It meant the following:

 * The code in `commonTest` was available in `androidAndroidTest`.
 * `expect` declarations in `commonTest` had to have corresponding `actual` implementations in `androidAndroidTest`.
 * Tests declared in `commonTest` were also running as Android instrumented tests.

-In the new Android source set layout, the `dependsOn` relation is not added by default.
-If you prefer the previous behavior, manually declare this relation in your `build.gradle.kts` file:
+In the new Android source set layout, the `dependsOn` relationship is not added by default.
+If you prefer the previous behavior, manually declare the following relationship in your `build.gradle.kts` file:

 ```kotlin
 kotlin {